How many electrons does an atom of each of the following elements... | Channels for Pearson+

 Textbook QuestionTextbook Question

-How many electrons does an atom of each of the following elements need to lose to achieve a noble gas configuration?
-By losing that many electrons, which noble gas configuration is achieved?
+How many electrons does an atom of each of the following elements need to gain to achieve a noble gas configuration?
+By gaining that many electrons, which noble gas configuration is achieved?

 Verified Solution